FatenElhariry/FatenElhariry.github.io/_posts/development/2022-11-3-EFInDepth.md

 tags: development
 ---

+_all mentioned topics will be implemented in this [demo](https://github.com/FatenElhariry/EFInDepth)_

 #### What type of configuration run at the first time the dbcontext used
    first time you use the application’s DbContext where are three configuration approaches: By Convention, Data Annotations, and the Fluent API will be discovered
     - convention